AlexSpy69/sortviz/README.md

 mainloop at the end.
 The start method takes an algorithm function and an unsorted array as parameters.
-Once you run it, the previously opened window will visualize the sorting process. **It is important to call the update method after each iteration to update the window.**
+Once you run it, the previously opened window will visualize the sorting process. **It is important to call the update method in the algorithm function after each iteration to update the window.**